STEVE INSKEEP, Host:

 NPR's Neda Ulaby reports.

-Mr. ANDREW SLACK (Director, Harry Potter Alliance): Wizards and witches, boys and girls, there are so many of us out there who love Harry Potter and want to do more for our world.
+ANDREW SLACK: Wizards and witches, boys and girls, there are so many of us out there who love Harry Potter and want to do more for our world.

 ULABY: In the books, Dumbledore's army takes stands against repression, torture, genocide.
 The Harry Potter Alliance picks its causes, says Andrew Slack, by teasing out the books' politics.